Join us for an Introduction to 3D Printing Candle Holders Workshop, where we’ll be learning the ropes of 3D modeling to design custom candle holders!

 This fee covers everything you need to bring home your own 3D printed design along with one electronic tea light to use with your candle holder.
-Fee also includes admission to MODA’s current exhibition, Designing for a Playful City.
+Fee also includes admission to MODA’s current exhibition, Making Change: The Art and Craft of Activism.

 This workshop is appropriate for ages 16+.